 Dental pain or toothache is simply defined as an uncomfortable sensation related to the teeth or surrounding structures.

-Common dental causes of toothache include dental cavities, dental abscess, gum disease, sensitive tooth root (dentine hypersensitivity), dentin of tooth exposure from abrasion, cracked tooth, impacted teeth and eruption of teeth (an example being wisdom teeth).
+Common dental causes of toothache include dental cavities, dental abscess, gum disease, sensitive tooth root (dentine hypersensitivity), the dentin of tooth exposure from abrasion, cracked tooth, impacted teeth, and the eruption of teeth (an example being wisdom teeth).
 Dental pain also can be originating from a non-dental disease or illness, such as angina/heart attack, sinusitis, psychological disorders, and cancerous tumors.

 Pain on eating sweet snacks;